Skip to main content

 Anterior cingulate cortex - is recognized as an important cortical center of integrations of pain with emotional and situational cues.
 Many studies attribute specific functions such as error detection, anticipation of tasks, attention, motivation, and modulation of emotional responses.
 Overactivity in this area may contribute to the heightened anxiety and the need for perfectionism common in some forms of OCD.

 I ended up crying while writing this.
 It is the middle of the night but I could not get to sleep because I was thinking about this post.
-Over the years, I have heard so many things, such as “Having OCD does not make you special.”, “Everything is in your brain just stop thinking about it.”, “This is nonsense you are just drawing attention.”, “Throw away your pills, you do not need them.” and so on.
-I have heard them so many times and it hurts a lot because usually they come from close friends and family.
+Over the years, I’ve heard things like: “Having OCD does not make you special.”, “Everything is in your brain just stop thinking about it.”, “This is nonsense you are just drawing attention.”, “Throw away your pills, you do not need them.” and so on.
+I’ve heard them so many times, and it hurts because usually they come from close friends and family.
 I really hope that with time people will become more open about mental illnesses and better understand that it is not a modern way to draw attention.
-I will do my best to help the process.

 Comments